DevJalax/Orbis/README.md

 Authentication and Authorization Service: This service would handle user authentication, authorization, and access control across the CRM system. [yet to be developed]

 Notification Service: This service would be responsible for sending notifications, alerts, and updates to users and customers via email, SMS, or other channels

+III) Other ERP apis :

+Financial Management Service: This service would handle all financial operations such as accounts payable and receivable, general ledger, budgeting, forecasting, and expense management.
+It would provide comprehensive financial reporting and analytics.[done]

+Human Resource Management Service: This service would manage employee data, payroll processing, time and attendance tracking, performance management, and training and development.
+It would streamline HR-related operations and provide workforce analytics.[done]

+Manufacturing and Production Management Service: This service would handle production planning and control, quality management, maintenance and asset management, shop floor control, and product costing and pricing.
+It would optimize manufacturing processes and provide real-time production insights.

+Project Management Service: This service would enable project planning and scheduling, resource allocation, task management, collaboration, and project reporting.
+It would help organizations effectively manage projects and track their progress. save's project in Trello.

+Business Intelligence and Reporting Service: This service would integrate data from across the organization, provide real-time dashboards and analytics, enable ad-hoc reporting, and deliver predictive insights to support data-driven decision making. i need to integrate these api's into power-bi.[pending development]

+Workflow and Process Automation Service: This service would streamline business processes through automated approval workflows, document management, and collaboration tools.
+It would help optimize operations and improve efficiency. use temporal and rpa to accomplish this task.
+[pending development]